AliceRoselia/Sofialang/README.md

 Sofia language goals.

--Accessibility: What could be logically described in a few lines of equations should actually take a few lines of code to get running.
+- Accessibility: What could be logically described in a few lines of equations should actually take a few lines of code to get running.

--Performance without contortion: But accessibility alone often forces rewrite in higher-performance languages like C or contorting the code to something like Numpy.
+- Performance without contortion: But accessibility alone often forces rewrite in higher-performance languages like C or contorting the code to something like Numpy.
 This is why Sofia needs to be performant.

--Regularity: Sofia code should not be plagued by special cases, for it harms the programmer, the compiler, and any functional metaprogram such as autograd.
+- Regularity: Sofia code should not be plagued by special cases, for it harms the programmer, the compiler, and any functional metaprogram such as autograd.
 To be able to compose languages, there should be no need for "json/yaml/etc programming".
 There should only be Sofia.
 Whatever DSL you write should be in Sofia.

 - Elegance: The solution should look clean and natural from the chosen reference frame for anyone familiar with it.
 We cannot guarantee that you feel that using eigenvalue to analyze loop behavior feels easiest, but we can confidently believe that if you're knowledgeable in Linear Algebra, the solution looks obvious.
 The user should not be forced to manually translate this obvious definition to something to be executed.